 - The Index column reports tax expenditure reference codes, which provide a unique identifier for each tax expenditure to facilitate cross-referencing with the additional information provided in Appendix A. Reference codes include a letter that denotes the part of the benchmark that corresponds to each tax expenditure and a number that denotes the order of each tax expenditure in Table 5.1.
 Letters that denote parts of the benchmark are as follows:

-- The Functional Group column allocates each tax expenditure to a functional group, with aggregates for each group reported in Table 2.1.
+- The Functional Group column allocates each tax expenditure to a functional group.
+Aggregates for each group are reported in Table 2.2.

-- A capital letter in parentheses (following a function name) denotes the relevant sub-function listed in Table 2.1.
-For example `General public services (A)' refers to the Table 2.1 reference `General public services', sub-function `A. Legislative and executive affairs'.
+- A capital letter in parentheses (following a function name) denotes the relevant sub-function listed in Table 2.2.
+For example 'General public services (A)' refers to the Table 2.2 reference 'General public services', sub-function 'A. Legislative and executive affairs'.